anton-k/processing-for-haskell/README.md

 The Processing being a small language implements some  tons of magic with OpenGL  under the hood.
 There are really big implementations of graphics primitives.
 I can not finish this thing all alone.
-So of you are really interested in seing the package finished.
+So of you are really interested in seeing the package finished.
 If you want all features of Processing be implemented please **do** contribute!